-Participate, or intervene, in any political campaign for, or against, any candidate for public office,
+- Participating or intervening in any political campaign on behalf of (or in opposition to) any candidate for public office

-A "covered executive branch official" includes the President, Vice President, an officer or executive of the White House, or Cabinet-level officials and their deputies.
+"Covered executive branch officials" include the president, vice president, an officer or executive of the White House, Cabinet-level officials, and deputies of those Cabinet officials.

 Other Political Expenses and Contributions